• Skip to primary navigation

 Instant Pot Frozen Chicken Wings

-• How to make Instant Pot Frozen Chicken Wings
+Instant Pot Frozen Chicken Wings Honey and Garlic

 Ingredients needed to make frozen chicken wings in the Instant Pot.

-• Water or chicken stock - if using broth, then choose a low-sodium variety.
+• Water or chicken broth (low-sodium if using broth)

-• Chopped scallions or sesame seeds (optional, to be used as garnish).
+• Optional garnish: chopped scallions or sesame seeds

-Making these chicken wings basically involves three simple steps namely, pressure cooking, making the sauce, and broiling.
-Broiling is an optional step but I highly recommend that you do not skip it, as it helps crispen up the skin.
+Making these chicken wings basically involves a few simple steps namely, pressure cooking, making the sauce, and broiling.

 A photo collage showing frozen chicken wings on a trivet, inside the instant pot.